parisxmas/Kartex.ImageProvider/README.md

   - Automatic fallback to secondary storage when files are not found locally

 - **Smart Caching**
-  - In-memory cache for the last 1000 accessed images
+  - In-memory cache for the last default 1000 (configured) accessed images
   - FIFO (First-In-First-Out) cache eviction policy
   - Automatic cache population from storage